The trivial fiber topology and framed motives over the integers: Introduction

-\begin{theorem} Suppose the residue fields of the base scheme $B$ satisfy strict $\A^{1}$-invariance for abelian groups.
-Then $B$ satisfies $\tf$-Nisnevich strict $\A^{1}$-invariance for abelian groups. \end{theorem}

-As noted in \Cref{subsection:tftopologyintro} the $\tf$-topology of any field is trivial.
+As noted in \Cref{subsection:tftopologyintro}, the $\tf$-topology of any field is trivial.
 Hence for fields, the notion of $\tf$-Nisnevich strict $\A^{1}$-invariance for abelian groups agrees with the notion of strict $\A^{1}$-invariance for abelian groups.
-By combining \Cref{th:str_field,thm:main} we deduce:
+We show the following permanence result for strict $\A^{1}$-invariance: